denisShim/tik-tak-toe/README.md

 # React + Vite
+## This is a small game of tic-tac-toe to consolidate the basics of creating an app on React.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.